Zerobim/arch-install/TASKS.md

 - [ ] Add remainder to use the default i3 config or accept creating a new one
 - [ ] Configure basic environment variables
   - [ ] Test they show in bash
+- [ ] Use test function for boot mode detection

 ## Maybe